 Collect messages in a bottle as your guest book #Reception Advice#guestbook#reception#steal-this-idea Updated Jan 4 2018 (Posted Jan 3 2017) Catherine Clark bijouxandbits Photos by: Andrew Miller Photos by Andrew Miller Related Post We are Groot with this geeky fingerprint tree for Guardians of the Galaxy fans I know you've probably heard of a fingerprint guest book tree, where guests collaboratively contribute a fingerprint to your guest book print.
 But did you...
 Read more Elizabeth and Steve's old school Nintendo wedding featured Marios and Luigis and Thwomps and Fire Flowers galore.
 One tiny detail that we especially loved was their message in a bottle guest book.
 They offered theme-appropriate colored Post-Its, pens, and small bottles so that guests could write them a note for the future.
 I guess being married is a little like being on an island sometimes.
 You've got to get advice from off shore sometimes.
 They chose three different anniversary years so that guests could choose when their note was read.
 Here is the text from their signage, in case you'd like to do something similar for your guest book: Like wine, love only gets better with age.
 Instead of a guest book, leave us a message in a bottle and help us to celebrate years in the future.
 So write it, roll it, and pick the anniversary year that you want us to read.
 Choose one date or do all three!
-Here's another example from Megan and Dave's rustic forest wedding: Photo by Let's Frolic Together Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS A barefoot travel-themed summer camp wedding (with breakfast buffet!)
-NEXT What I would register for: The Thailand honeymoon edition Show/Hide comments [ 1 ] Squirrelling this one away – great idea!
+Here's another example from Megan and Dave's rustic forest wedding: Photo by Let's Frolic Together Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS A barefoot travel-themed summer camp wedding (with breakfast buffet!)
+NEXT Lost ships: When election results strike fear in your wedding planning heart Show/Hide comments [ 1 ] Squirrelling this one away – great idea!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.